jaredhanson/draft-oauth-user-agent-posture/draft-hanson-oauth-user-agent-posture.md

 user agent posture signals to authorization servers via the OAuth 2.0 Token Endpoint and Introspection Endpoint {{!RFC7662}}.
-These signals enable an authorization server to enforce policy compliance "in-band" of an existing session, rather than enforcement only at the time of session initiation via the Authorization Endpoint.
+These signals enable an authorization server to enforce policy compliance "in-band" of an existing session, rather than only at the time of session initiation via the Authorization Endpoint.

 # Notational Conventions